 Maybe because my dad was only 50 when he died, I was able to entertain the idea; I might get cancer, too.

 Breaking into tears, surrounded by girlfriends, on a run years prior to my diagnosis.
 Fearing; I might have it.
 Something wasn’t right.

 Months past.
 But with gentle nagging from my accountability partner, I finally made an appointment.
-It wasn’t until the end of that meeting, I casually mentioned the strange symptoms I was experiencing.
+It wasn’t until the end of that meeting, I casually (and hesitantly) mentioned the strange symptoms I had been experiencing.

 She ordered the tests.

 The anonymous doc, who did the procedure, asked-in passing-why we were doing this?
 I told him my symptoms.
 He suggested an ultrasound.

 I eventually called.

-Thyroid ultrasound.
-And, Radiology found nodules.
-Next, Schedule with an ENT.
+Thyroid ultrasound completed.
+Radiology reported nodules.
+Next, schedule a follow-up with an ENT.

 Next, hurry up and wait…

 “At least it’s curable.
 A very good cancer to get,” they kept telling me.
 I didn’t feel entitled to be scared.
 Or mad.
 Or anything.

 So, the surgeon cut it out.
-Waking up with a slash across my throat and a secret fear.
+I woke up with an incision across my throat and a secret fear.

 What followed was a series of secret lows.
-I knew I should be grateful; every time I traveled to the Cancer Center, I was the lucky one with the “easy one” while others were bald, in wheelchairs and/or emaciated.
+I knew I should be grateful; every time I traveled to the Cancer Center, I was the lucky one with the easy one while others were in wheelchairs, losing their hair and/or emaciated.

 So I bottled it.

 Here I sit.
 Years later.
 Cancer-free.

 I am only beginning to truly digest the gravity of how that diagnosis effected me: As a mother and wife.
 Moreover, how IT changed me.